 Symptoms of Marijuana Addiction

-Marijuana use is only deemed a problem when it causes multiple significant impairments that occur within a year’s time.
+Marijuana use is deemed a problem when it causes multiple significant impairments that occur within a year’s time.
 These events and incidents include:

 - More time being consumed to recover from, use, and acquire marijuana than time spent on regular day-to-day activities